Housing quality and health outcomes in the United States

 Housing quality and health outcomes in the United States are inextricably linked.
-Substandard housing conditions, such as poor ventilation, lead exposure, overcrowding, and structural hazards, have been linked to respiratory illness, injuries, mental health disorders, and chronic diseases.
+Research has identified a correlation between substandard housing conditions including poor ventilation, lead exposure, and structural hazards, to damaging effects like respiratory illness, injuries, mental health disorders, and chronic diseases.

-Housing is recognized as a key social determinant of health by the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC).
+Public health organizations such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) acknowledge housing as a key social determinant of health.
 The environmental stress framework suggests that substandard housing functions as a chronic stressor, influencing psychological and physiological responses over time.
 This framework helps explain how seemingly "invisible" stressors tied to housing—such as lack of privacy or exposure to noise—can yield long-term health effects.
 The COVID-19 pandemic further exposed housing-related health disparities.
 Overcrowded conditions contributed to higher infection rates and worsened housing instability.Climate change is also increasing housing-related health risks.
 Rising temperatures and poor insulation contribute to heat-related illnesses, while extreme weather events such as flooding exacerbate mold-related respiratory conditions.
 Low-income communities are particularly vulnerable due to limited access to climate-resilient housing and infrastructure.

-To address these challenges, federal and state programs such as the Housing Choice Voucher Program (Section 8) and Low-Income Home Energy Assistance Program (LIHEAP) aim to improve housing conditions.
-Despite these efforts, disparities in housing quality persist, highlighting the argument for continued policy enforcement and investment in sustainable housing solutions.
+Federal and State initiatives, such as Housing Choice Voucher Program (Section 8) and Low-Income Home Energy Assistance Program (LIHEAP) aim to address inadequate housing conditions.
+Despite these programs, disparities in housing quality persist across regions and demographic groups.